livingingroups/eas-coding-workshops/20240319-readability/README.md

 README.md for your project should explain the overall goal, what the components are, and how they fit together.

-Consider putting all your library functions together as a package.
+Consider putting all your functions together as a package.
 Further reading [python](https://packaging.python.org/en/latest/tutorials/packaging-projects/) and [R](https://tinyheero.github.io/jekyll/update/2015/07/26/making-your-first-R-package.html) , [another R resource](https://devguide.ropensci.org/pkg_building.html)

 ### ✍️ Full Group Activity: Design a "Telephone Game" simulation